Skip to content

 SiteAccess name

-To create a better editorial experience, you can replace the SiteAccess code in the Back Office with a human-readable name of the website, for example Company site or Summer Sale.
+To create a better editorial experience, you can replace the SiteAccess code in the back office with a human-readable name of the website, for example Company site or Summer Sale.

 You can also translate SiteAccess names.
-Displayed names depend on the current Back Office language.
+Displayed names depend on the current back office language.

 To define translations or SiteAccess names, place them in YAML file with correct language code, for example translations/ibexa_siteaccess.en.yaml: